ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/worked_examples.md

 ```

 The first example uses a single point but the second shows how the package can be used
 with array data.
-The `pyrealm` package uses the `numpy` package and expects arrays of
+The `pyrealm` package uses the `numpy` package and expects inputs to
-data to be be passed to all inputs.
-Input arrays can be a single scalar value, but all
+be passed either as single scalar values, or as arrays with shapes that are consistent
-non-scalar inputs must be **arrays with the same shape**: the `pyrealm` packages does
+under broadcasting rules.
+See the page on [array inputs](../../array_inputs.md) for
-not attempt to resolve the broadcasting of array dimensions.
+details.

 ```{code-cell} ipython3
 from importlib import resources